-Liz has received her SIPT certification, completed an Intensive Mentorship program with the SPD Foundation STAR Center, is a certified provider of The Listening Program, is working towards Brain Gym Certification and weaves her extensive knowledge of yoga, dance, exercise and movement principles into her OT practice.
-Having a background in performance and worked towards a theater minor in college, Liz loves to share her voice to educate, inspire and empower others.
-She has provided numerous workshops on sensory processing to schools and educational organizations, guest lectures annually at Kean University, and supervises students.
+Liz has received her SIPT Certification, STAR Proficiency Certification Level I with Temple University, and completed the STAR Institute’s Level I Intensive Mentorship program.
+She is a licensed Brain Gym Movement Facilitator and a Certified Provider of The Listening Program.
+Liz enjoys weaving her knowledge of yoga, dance, exercise, and developmental movement principles into her OT practice.
+Having worked towards a theater minor in college, Liz loves to share her voice to educate, inspire and empower others.
+She has been on the adjunct faculty in the Kean University OT Department and guest lectures annually.
+She has provided numerous workshops on sensory processing to schools and educational organizations, teaches customized Brain Gym workshops, and supervises OT students.
 On a smaller scale, she has a strong appreciation for the time she spends providing parent and family coaching.
-Additionally, Liz worked with the Discovery Toys company and used her OT expertise to educate families and colleagues about the value of object play in brain development and learning.
+Additionally, Liz worked with the Discovery Toys company where she used her OT expertise to educate families and colleagues about the value of object play in brain development and learning.

-Outside the love and passion that drives her OT career, Liz has a full family life with her husband, two school-aged children and local extended family.
-She loves to drink coffee, practice yoga, get out in the sun and nature whenever possible, eat good food, make things beautiful, get lost in a project, gather people together and be part of several communities, always striving for joy and balance in all her occupations and roles.
-She dedicates much of daily work work to her cousin Tracy, a woman with autism, who at a young age inspired her to become an OT.
+Outside the love and passion that drives her OT career, Liz has a full family life with her husband, son and daughter, goldendoodle, and local extended family.
+She loves to drink coffee, practice yoga, get out in the sun and nature whenever possible, eat good food, make things beautiful, get lost in a project, gather people together, and be part of several communities–always striving for joy and integration in all her occupations and roles.
+She dedicates much of daily work to her cousin Tracy, a woman with autism, who at a young age inspired her to become an OT.